Institutional Administration Dashboard Basics

 To use the institutional administration dashboard, log in to your account.
 Once logged in, click the arrow next to your name, found in the black bar at the top of the screen.

-This brief PDF guide contains a quick overview of the institutional administration dashboard.
+This brief institutional administration dashboard PDF guide contains a quick overview of this dashboard.

 If you are an administrator and unable to access the institutional administration dashboard, please contact library.services@BioOne.org for assistance.